BUSINESS: Company Formation (Florida)

 Register with the State Department

 As with all States, the Florida Department of State requires business entities of all types to be registered with its Corporations Division.
-The process can be done online at www.sunbiz.org .
-The process can also be done by mailing in paper forms, but it takes much longer.
+The process can be done online through the Department of State’s website.
+The process can also be done by mailing in paper forms, but that takes much longer.

 The information you will need to provide depends a bit on what form you want your company to take — i.e. limited liability company (LLC), corporation (Inc.), limited partnership (LP), etc. However, there are some basics that apply to all forms:

-You may find it a little more difficult than expected to select a company name since there is nothing new under the sun.
+You may find it a little more difficult than expected to select a company name.
+As Solomon said: “There is nothing new under the sun.”
 The name you give your company cannot be “confusingly similar” to that of an existing company.
+So, you will need to be rather creative with your name choice, and have a couple of alternates ready to go.

-So, you should first do a Clearance Search to see if there is another active company with the same, or very similar, name as the one you want to use.
-(Use the “Search Records” tab at the top of the website)
+You should first do a Clearance Search to see if there is another active company with the same or similar name as the one you want to use.
+To do that, you can use the “Search Records” tab at the top of the State Department’s website.

-Otherwise, you may go through the entire process only to have your registration rejected.
+If you skip this step, you may very well go through the entire process only to have your registration rejected . . . and then have to start over.

 Owners & Officers